 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
 Once you have researched the graduate program(s) you are interested in, apply online.

-- Successful completion of a college level statistics course or equivalent work experience
+- Successful completion of a college level statistics course, analytical/computational course, or equivalent work experience

 Graduate School Resources